-As long as you’re comfortable with communications, you can start a career in public relations.
-The only catch is to know where to start.
-The good thing about PR is the versatility in practice.
-That means that the range of jobs is impressive, offering something for everyone.
+As long as you’re comfortable with communication, you can start a career in public relations.
+The only catch is knowing where to begin.
+The great thing about PR is its versatility in practice, which means that the range of jobs is impressive and offers something for everyone.

-Food, nutrition, sports, photography, science, whatever your passion is, there’s a way to make that your job in public relations.
-It’s safe to say that PR is such a great field to let you be you for your reference.
+Whether your passion is food, nutrition, sports, photography, science, or something else, there’s a way to make it your job in public relations.
+It’s safe to say that PR is a great field that allows you to be yourself and pursue your interests.

 Why Starting a Career in PR Is Exciting?

 Although public relations is a rapidly evolving discipline, don’t make the mistake of thinking it’s solely about publicity.
 This misconception is widespread, but the truth is that PR is much more than that.
 That’s what makes it an exciting career choice.
 In essence, PR helps brands to support their sales efforts by connecting people with those brands.
 The key component that makes that connection genuine is a story.